ELEKTRONN/elektronn3/README.md

 # Requirements

 - Linux (support for Windows, MacOS and other systems is not planned)
-- Python 3.8 (earlier versions may work, but they are not tested)
+- Python 3.6 or later
 - PyTorch 1.4
 - For other requirements see `requirements.txt`